Working towards graduation

 Get your degree within four years.

-The Engineering Management curriculum provides a breadth of engineering science and design with depth in one specific engineering area suitable for practice.
+The Engineering Management BSE curriculum at our Online campus provides a breadth of engineering science and design with depth in one specific engineering area suitable for practice.
 Topics covered include project and resource management, financial engineering, risk management, configuration management, service plans, product liability, entrepreneurship, and operations management complemented by product design and process development.

 Program structure